MIC-DKFZ/TractSeg/Readme.md

 TODO: Link to Paper

 ## Install
 TractSeg only runs on Linux and OSX.
+It uses Python 2.

 ### Install Prerequisites
 * [Pytorch](http://pytorch.org/) (if you do not have a GPU, install Pytorch via conda as this is fastest on CPU)